Viola pedatifida (Prairie Violet)

 Prairie Violet, Purple Prairie Violet, Larkspur Violet, Crow-foot Violet, Coastal Violet, Viola palmata var. pedatifida

 Native to North America, Viola pedatifida (Prairie Violet) is a low-growing perennial forming a basal rosette of pinnately-divided, medium green leaves reminiscent of a bird’s foot or resembling those of larkspurs (Delphinium).
-Blooming in mid spring to early summer, attractive, deep blue-violet flowers, about 1 in. wide (2.5 cm), with conspicuous white throats are on display.
-Their lateral petals are bearded and the lower petal is lined with dark purple lines that are nectar guides for insects.
-A second bloom may occur in fall.
+From mid-spring to early summer, attractive, deep blue-violet flowers, about 1 in. wide (2.5 cm), with conspicuous white throats, are displayed.
+Their lateral petals are bearded, and the lower petal is lined with dark purple lines that are nectar guides for insects.
+A second bloom may occur in the fall.
 The blossoms hang atop leafless stalks barely taller than the foliage.
 Viola pedatifida is a larval host plant for several varieties of fritillary butterflies.
 Small self-pollinating flowers (cleistogamous) are produced and form a seed capsule, usually close to the ground.
-In most violets the cleistogamous flowers produce the abundance of seed.
-Easy, hardy and adaptable, Prairie Violet grows naturally in prairies, and other mesic areas from a thick rhizome.
-It is well-suited to border fronts, rock gardens, cottage gardens or prairies.
+In most violets, the cleistogamous flowers produce an abundance of seeds.
+Easy, hardy, and adaptable, Prairie Violet grows naturally in prairies and other mesic areas from a thick rhizome.
+It is well-suited to border fronts, rock gardens, cottage gardens, or prairies.

 ---|---|